ReactiveSets/toubkal/README.md

 over time.

-When tens of thousands of downstream pipelets subscribe to a single pipelet using different queries, XS provides a query tree that routes data events very efficiently in O( 1 ) time (i.e. that does not depend on the number of connected clients) therefore providing a more scalable solution within a single server.
+When tens of thousands of downstream pipelets subscribe to a single pipelet using different queries, Toubkal provides a query tree that routes data events very efficiently in O( 1 ) time (i.e. that does not depend on the number of connected clients) therefore providing a more scalable solution within a single server.
 Sending actual data to n clients out of N connected clients is O( n ) so actual performances depends on the application (i.e. whether n << N or not).

-A network of Connected Sets servers can be arranged in a tree-like fashion to provide unlimited size query trees, e.g. to dispatch data to millions of simultaneous clients.
+A network of Toubkal servers can be arranged in a tree-like fashion to provide unlimited size query trees, e.g. to dispatch data to millions of simultaneous clients.
 Each server subscribes to its upstream server the subset of data it dispatches to downstream servers and clients.
 This allows efficient and low-latency routing thanks